 Report other specific plans for additional classes, including when and where you plan to take them, and state your willingness to enroll in any additional courses or follow any additional instructions that the school recommends or provides.

-3. Fit with the school
+- Emphasizing your fit with the school

 Continue to prove fit by explaining what else you have done to further your knowledge of their program and build your network there.
 You may already have mentioned in your application or in an interview how the school’s philosophy and approach match your educational preferences and goals, so in a waitlist letter, cite new examples that illustrate this match.
 For example, if you have visited the campus (post-submission), mention which class you sat in on, who taught it, and what your impressions were.

 Similarly, mention recent email exchanges with alumni or students.
 What new aspect of the program that jives with your interests have you discovered through these connections?
-Investing in connecting with the school, its students and resources will help drive home the message that this school is the best place for someone with your post-MBA goals.
+Investing in connecting with the school, its students, and resources will help drive home the message that this school is the best place for someone with your post-MBA goals.

-MBA admissions directors want waitlisted applicants to show passion, but not obsessive-compulsiveness.
+MBA admissions directors want waitlisted applicants to show passion, but not obsession.
 Follow these steps, and you can be sure that schools will respond to this extra personal effort, provided that your sincerity is matched by an equal measure of professionalism and courtesy.